Intendant General Jacques Pierre Orillard de Villemanzy

 Pronunciation:

-Of noble birth, Jacques-Pierre Orillard de Villemanzy had a long career as a commissary for the French army.
+The son of a lawyer, Jacques Pierre Orillard de Villemanzy had a long career as a commissary for the French army.
 His first notable work as a commissary of war came when he served with the French contingent in America during the American Revolutionary War.
 Years later when the wars of the French Revolution began in 1792, Villemanzy was named a commissary to the Army of the Rhine.
-The next year at the end of 1793 Villemanzy was growing greatly concerned about the direction of the Revolution and allowed himself to be captured by the enemy.
+The next year at the end of 1793 Villemanzy was growing greatly concerned about the violent direction of the French Revolution and allowed himself to be captured by the enemy.
 In 1796, two years after the Thermidorian Reaction and the end of the Reign of Terror, Villemanzy was exchanged and released.
 Immediately he was appointed chief commissary to the Army of Italy commanded by General Napoleon Bonaparte and he helped to keep the army paid and supplied during the campaign.

 Notes